danog/MadelineProtoDocs/old_docs/API_docs_v53/methods/README.md

 * <a href="messages.editChatPhoto.html" name="messages.editChatPhoto">Changes chat photo and sends a service message on it: messages.editChatPhoto</a>

-* <a href="account.updateUsername.html" name="account.updateUsername">Changes username for the current user.: account.updateUsername</a>
+* <a href="account.updateUsername.html" name="account.updateUsername">Changes username for the current user: account.updateUsername</a>

 * <a href="channels.checkUsername.html" name="channels.checkUsername">Check if a username is free and can be assigned to a channel/supergroup: channels.checkUsername</a>